jupyter/docker-stacks/docs/using/common.md

 ### Startup Hooks

-If you require additional customizations to the runtime behavior of the notebook server then you should add shell scripts into the folder `/usr/local/bin/before-notebook.d/` inside the container.
-These scripts will be sourced at runtime before the notebook server launches.
+You can further customize the container environment by adding shell scripts (`*.sh`) to be sourced or executables (`chmod +x`) to be run to the paths below:

+* `/usr/local/bin/start-notebook.d/` - handled before any of the standard options noted above are applied
+* `/usr/local/bin/before-notebook.d/` - handled after all o the standard options noted above are applied and just before the notebook server launches

+See the `run-hooks` function in the [`jupyter/base-notebook start.sh`](https://github.com/jupyter/docker-stacks/blob/master/base-notebook/start.sh) script for execution details.

 ## SSL Certificates